DVSRBharadwaj/DVSRBharadwaj/README.md

 ## Hi there 👋

+My name is Bharadwaj, and I'm a Final year student of CSE-AIML interested in all things Python & Data Science!

+- 👨‍💻 I recently built an RAG model using Pinecone & Cohere, check it out [here](https://github.com/DVSRBharadwaj/RAG-using-Pinecone-and-Cohere)
+- 🌱 I’m currently learning Generative AI and LLMs
+- 👯 I’m looking to collaborate in the Data Science field

 <!--
 **DVSRBharadwaj/DVSRBharadwaj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.